 The Columbia River Basalt accumulated here.
 Flood basalts fill low spots.

-Sediments shed from surrounding uplands have accumulated here for millions of years (i.e., Ellensburg Fm).
+Sediments shed from surrounding uplands have accumulated here for millions of years.
+Up to 5km of Oligocene-Eocene age sedimentary rocks lie beneath the Columbia River Basalt and a few hundred meters of Neogene-Holocene age sediments lie on top (i.e., Ellensburg Fm).

-The Missoula floods flowed into the region, forming the Channeled Scabland and depositing their sediment loads here.
+The Missoula floods flowed into the region, excavating the Channeled Scabland and depositing their sediment loads here.

-The Columbia Basin Irrigation Project is a U.S. Bureau of Reclamation project consisting of canals and headworks that originate at Grand Coulee Dam.
-The project irrigates hundreds of farms in the region.
+The Columbia Basin Irrigation Project is a U.S. Bureau of Reclamation project consisting of open canals and headworks that originate at Grand Coulee Dam.
+The project irrigates hundreds of farms in the region via gravity flow.

-Columbia Basin College with an enrollment of >11,000 students is located in Pasco, WA.
+Columbia Basin College has an enrollment of >11,000 students and is located in trend-setting Pasco, WA.

-Basin City is a town in Eastern Washington.
-Plateau City is not.
+Basin City is a bustling, influential town in Eastern Washington.
+Plateau City is not found on any map, Bob.

 Columbia Basin Hospital is located in Ephrata, WA.

 The Columbia Basin Pygmy Rabbit (Brachylagus idahoensis) is a woefully maladapted rodent that serves no function other than as a scooby snack for nearly every predator in the region larger than your shoe.
-This pitiful stub-twig on the tree of rodent evolution will soon go extinct.
-Evolution has chosen the Dust Bunny to fill its niche.
+This pitiful stub-twig on the tree of rodent evolution will surely go extinct.
+Evolution has chosen Wegmann's Dust Bunny (broomless roommatensis) to fill its ecological niche.

 Basin Disposal is a trash hauling company out of Pasco, WA.

-Several businesses and organizations use Basin in their name, including Columbia Basin Agricultural Research Center (OSU Extension Lab), Columbia Basin Hotsy (pressure washing), Columbia Basin Knot Company (rigging), Columbia Basin Badger Club (crepuscular mustelid appreciation?), Columbia Basin Water Transactions Program (water-related NGO), Columbia Basin BMX (bike racing dudes), Columbia Basin Netwerks (web and IT), Columbia Basin Electric Co-Op (power company), Columbia Basin Development League (pro-irrigation NGO), Columbia Basin Foundation (charitable giving).
+A number of businesses and organizations use Basin in their name, including Columbia Basin Agricultural Research Center (OSU Extension Lab), Columbia Basin Hotsy (pressure washing), Columbia Basin Knot Company (rigging), Columbia Basin Badger Club (a crepuscular mustelid appreciation society?), Columbia Basin Water Transactions Program (water-related NGO), Columbia Basin BMX (bike racing dudes), Columbia Basin Netwerks (web and IT), Columbia Basin Electric Co-Op (power company), Columbia Basin Development League (pro-irrigation NGO), and Columbia Basin Foundation (charitable giving).

 The author of this 1882 map (T.W.
 Symons) was unwilling to commit one way or the other.
 He punts, calling the region "The Great Plain of the Columbia River".
 Wimp.